A practical guide to hardening and secure Apache Tomcat Server with the best practices.

 Removing Server Banner from HTTP Header is one of the first things to do as hardening.

 Having a server banner expose the product and version you are using and leads to information leakage vulnerability.

 By default, a page served by Tomcat will show like this.

-Let’s hide the product and version details from Server header.
+Let’s hide the product and version details from the Server header.

 - Go to $tomcat/conf folder

 <Connector port="8080" protocol="HTTP/1.1" connectionTimeout="20000" Server =" " redirectPort="8443" />

 - Save the file and restart the Tomcat.
 Now, when you access an application, you should see a blank value for the Server header.

 Starting Tomcat with a Security Manager